 Shuttle Bus Policies & Rules

-- All patrons must present a valid ID card (faculty/staff/students - validated Howard-issued ID card; visitors - passes are available at the Office of Parking & Transportation Services)
+- All patrons should be prepared to show a valid University ID card; visitor passes are available at the Office of Parking & Transportation Services

 - The following are prohibited on all Howard University shuttle buses: